soierr/Java-Advanced-Feb-Apr-2018/README.md

     |  2  |    Wedding     |            0             |            0             |
     ------------------------------------------------------------------------------

-If DB sample data or/and `flowegarden.db` has been lost run `CreateDbAndSampleData` to recreate it
+If DB sample data or/and `flowergarden.db` has been lost run `CreateDbAndSampleData` to recreate it